-This music is itself a prayer

-And it demands a listening ear;

-But hearts filled up with things of earth

-Cannot enjoy or grasp its worth.
+This music is itself a prayer And it demands a listening ear; But hearts filled up with things of earth To join the sweet angelic cry: Cannot enjoy or grasp its worth.

 Our souls is like a piper's reed Which plays a lovely tune indeed When nothing fills it to oppose The Life and Breath of Him who blows.